openalea-incubator/plantik/doc/user/manual.rst

     * easily editable
     * commented

 This can be done easily in python using the :mod:`ConfigParser` module.
-We provide a simple method called :class:`~openalea.plantik.tools.config.ReadConfigFile` based on the ConfigParser module, with the additional property that we can then access to the section and options more easily, as explained here below.
+We provide a simple method called :class:`~openalea.plantik.tools.config.ConfigParams` based on the ConfigParser module, with the additional property that we can then access to the section and options more easily.

 An example of a standard configuration file is::